devstratum/metadesc/README.md

 ## Features

-* Editing lists meta tags description of Articles and Categories
+* Meta tags description of Articles and Categories
 * Ajax support
 * Only for Joomla 4 CMS